 As Librarian for Slavic and Eurasian studies, I acquire materials from and about Russia, Belarus, Ukraine, Poland, Czech Republic, Slovakia, Latvia, Lithuania, Estonia, and the Caucasus; provide research and instructional services to KU faculty, staff, students, visiting scholars, K-12 community, and the general public; and serve as library liaison to related academic departments and areas studies centers.
 I also engage in research and professional service and provide support for programs in Global & International Studies and European Studies.

-As Head of the International Collections Department, I coordinate the work of the department's seven programs (African, East Asian, European; Global and International; Middle East; Slavic and Eurasian; and Spanish, Portuguese, Latin American and Caribbean) within KU Libraries and with other campus units.
+As Head of the IAS Department, I coordinate the work of the department's seven programs (African, East Asian, West European, Global and International; Middle East; Slavic and Eurasian; and Spain, Portugal, Latin American and Caribbean) within KU Libraries and with other campus units.

 Library research education (information literacy) in support of courses in Slavic Languages and Literatures, Russian, East European, and Eurasian Studies, Russian history, Slavic folklore, Russian culture, Societies and Cultures of Eurasia, Global and International Studies , and European Studies.
 I am also interested in Russian language pedagogy and the use of multi-media for building cultural and linquistic competency.